rahul-prabhakar/sky-calendar/README.md

 # sky-calendar
-It contains a Calendar made with AngularJS
+It contains a Calendar directive made with AngularJS